 Changing your tone when saying “stop” and “go” will help your child understand your message.

 In return, they will follow your instructions.

 14. Use Practice To Break Bad Habits

-After a while, you will need to apply some basic soccer rules such as not to touch the ball during drills.
+After a while, you will need to apply some basic soccer rules such as not touching the ball during drills.

 Explain to him or her that the referee will not like it because its called “handball”.